awsdocs/aws-organizations-docs/doc_source/orgs_tutorials_basic.md

 1. In the **Create new organization** dialog box, choose **ENABLE ALL FEATURES**, and then choose **Create organization**\.

 1. Choose **Settings** in the upper\-right corner and confirm that your organization has all features enabled by looking at the box in the lower left corner of the page\.
-**Note**
-Instead of enabling all features, which gives you the ability to use the full range of advanced features, you can choose to create an organization that supports only the consolidated billing features\.
-For more information, see [Consolidated billing](orgs_getting-started_concepts.md#feature-set-cb-only) and [All features](orgs_getting-started_concepts.md#feature-set-all)\.
-If you previously had a Consolidated Billing family of accounts that you created through the AWS Billing and Cost Management service, that Consolidated Billing family has been converted to an organization with only the consolidated billing features enabled\.
-You can choose to [enable all features](orgs_manage_org_support-all-features.md) in your organization\.
-To complete this tutorial, you must have all features enabled, or you cannot attach service control policies to your accounts and organizational units\.

 You now have an organization with your account as its only member\.
 This is the master account of the organization\.